Analysis | How much government money does Trump plan to spend on his reelection?

 When this was first proposed, the New York Times reported that pharmaceutical companies balked at the idea of distributing what they referred to pejoratively as “Trump cards”: cash handouts tied explicitly to the president.
 But Trump’s team made very clear that the cards would not bear Trump’s name, perish the thought.

 According to Politico’s new reporting, the cards will instead be accompanied by a letter signed by Trump.
 No politicking here, no sir.
 It’s not as though Trump is trailing among voters over 65, a group he won in 2016.
 Were that the case, one would think that he’d release some sort of video explicitly focused on seniors, maybe calling them his favorite people in the world.
-Maybe putting “favorite” in all caps, to realize emphasize it.
+Maybe putting “favorite” in all-caps, to really emphasize it.

 Oh.

-The issue here isn’t only that Trump’s clearly trying to leverage the government in ways which will benefit him personally, the sort of thing that might get a fella impeached.
+The issue here isn’t only that Trump’s clearly trying to leverage the government in ways that will benefit him personally, the sort of thing that might get a fella impeached.
 What’s more remarkable is how expensive it is — how expensive his cumulative efforts to leverage the presidency to aid his campaign will turn out to be.

 Here is a brief shopping receipt.